regularjs/regular/README.md

 Regular.component('list', NoteList);  // manual register a component

 ```
-when 'Enter' is pressed, we emit a 'post' event with the `draft` as the $event object.
+When 'Enter' is pressed, we emit a 'post' event with the `draft` as the $event object.

-> the `this` in template is pointing to the component self.
+> The keyword `this` in the template points to the component itself.

-then, define Core Component: NoteApp.
+Then, define the core component: NoteApp.

 ```javascript
 var NoteApp = Regular.extend({